rollbar/docs/guides/grouping-algorithm.md

 -   We don't use the exception message, as it often contains input that varies for each call.
 -   When server.root is set, we strip the root off of each filename and replace it with a constant string.
-So the filenames used for grouping will be different than if server.root is not set.
+So the filenames used for the fingerprint will be different than if server.root is not set.

 We've added a number of tweaks to this basic algorithm.
 Here are some of